christiancopeland/Function-Calling-Assistant/README.md

 ### Function-Calling-Assistant
 An integration of OpenAI's function-calling update and a Knowledge Base microservice

-You can find an example of creating a KB article in kb/
+You can find an example of creating a KB article in kb/, articles are yaml files with metadata

 ## API
 kb_microservice.py